 If you are in an abusive relationship and do not recognize yourself in the first five or six bullet points, think back to the beginning of your relationship.
 Do you recognize aspects of who you were?

 According to Ms. Brown’s book, abusers do not “feel” the way we normally think of what it means to feel.
 Due to childhood abuse or perhaps mental disorder, many if not most abusers detach from their feelings at an early age.
 Instead of feeling, they observe how other people behave, and then mimic those behaviors appropriately.

 In this way, abusers become expert behaviorists without taking a step inside a class room.
-They know what works and what doesn’t work to get you to do what they want, and because they’ve detached from their feelings, abusers do not feel guilt for their manipulative actions.
+They know what works and what doesn’t work to manipulate you to do what they want.
+And because they’ve detached from their feelings, abusers do not feel guilt for their manipulative actions.

 This is probably why abusers cannot take responsibility for what they’ve done to you or admit they abuse you (with lasting regret).
 They do not comprehend that any wrong took place and may think that your fear and tears are merely a “show” designed to manipulate them, and baby, they ain’t fallin’ for it.

 In short, abuser’s use brainwashing techniques naturally because “the set-up” is all they know.

 Robert J. Lifton was an early psychologist who studied mind-control and brainwashing.
 He broke the brainwashing technique down into the following categories.
 I’m going to change the descriptions to align with domestic abuse.
 (See the original list at ChangingMinds.org.)

 The abuser attacks the victim’s self-identity by making statements that define the victim, eventually causing the victim to break down and doubt their own perceptions of “who they are.” ( i.e. “You’re not good with money” “You are a slut!”)